Established in 1993, the Clinical Program at St. John’s School

 and foster St. John’s Vincentian tradition.

-offered through our not-for-profit legal services organization, the
+our not-for-profit legal services organization, the St. Vincent de

-St. Vincent de Paul Legal Program, Inc. Operating out of the Law
+Paul Legal Program, Inc. Operating out of the Law School’s

-The other 10 are partner clinics offered in
+The other seven are partner clinics offered in

 collaboration with legal services organizations and Catholic